-What Are The Differences Between Rubies And Rubellites?
+What Are The Differences Between Rubellite Vs Ruby?

-As mentioned earlier, rubies and rubellites come from different gemstone groups.
+As mentioned earlier, the main difference between Rubellite and Ruby is, that it comes from different gemstone groups.
 Rubies come from the mineral group known as corundum.
 In its true form, corundum is colorless but when colored with traces of chromium, it becomes a ruby.
-In contrast, rubellites are classified as an intense pink, violet tinged or crimson red tourmaline, a semi-precious stone that is often used as a substitute for real rubies.
+In contrast, rubellites are classified as an intense pink, violet-tinged, or crimson red tourmaline, a semi-precious stone that is often used as a substitute for real rubies.
 Being semi-precious stones, rubellites fetch a more affordable price as compared to deep-colored, coveted varieties of rubies such as Burmese rubies.

 Properties of Rubies

 Rubies are mostly found as faceted stones, however, they also make great cabochon gemstones.
 A variety of rubies known as star rubies is especially dedicated to the cabochon cut, due to special rutile inclusions that showcase a rare phenomenon known as Asterism.

 Technically, rubies have a higher Mohs scale rating as compared to rubellites, standing at 9 in contrast to a rating of 7 to 7.5 for Tourmalines.
 Rubies also have a higher density as compared to rubellites.
 As far as the coloration of these rouge colored stones is concerned, rubies have a more striking red undertone as compared to the slightly darker, purple-tinged undertone of rubellites.Rubies are sourced from Myanmar, Thailand, Mozambique and smaller deposits in India, Pakistan and Nepal along the Himalayan range.